ltrinks/linkerd-scaler/README.md

 ## Samples
 ![image](./samples/watcher_pods_over_time.png)
 ![image](./samples/hpa_pods_over_time.png)<br />
-Poll period of 3 seconds, ran for 15 minutes.
+Poll period of 3 seconds, ran for 15 minutes, target CPU utilization 30%.
 HPA has stabilization window of 0 seconds.

 ## Nodevoto
 Nodevoto can be found [here](https://github.com/sourishkrout/nodevoto).
 Nodevoto is used as a test application for Linkerd Scaler to effect.
 Web, Voting, and Gif are placed in the `nodevoto` namespace.
 VoteBots are used as traffic generators and placed in the `nodevoto-bot` namespace.